 Because these changes affect so many lines in our survey, we expect to experience some planned system outages while we update the survey.
 We are proactively working with our participating grantmakers to ensure that our launch date will have the least impact on upcoming grant deadlines.

 We greatly appreciate your patience while we update our system according to the new guidance.
-We will continue to announce updates regarding the timeline as things develop via email, social media, and in the CDP platform.
-Additionally, we will host several webinars in conjunction with the launch that will outline these changes and how they impact your experience with CDP as a grantmaker or as an arts and cultural organization.
+We will continue to announce updates regarding the timeline as things develop via email, social media, and the CDP platform.
+Additionally, we will provide materials in conjunction with the launch that will outline these changes and how they impact your experience with CDP as a grantmaker or as an arts and cultural organization.

 Are you a participating grantmaker and have questions or concerns?

 Please contact Liz Quinn at email@example.com or Michelle Haggerty at firstname.lastname@example.org for assistance.